ethereum/EIPs/EIPS/eip-draft_described_data.md

 ### Alternatives

-- NatSpec and company; these languages are usually quite large and complex, requiring entire JavaScript VMs with ample processing power and memory, as well as sandboxing to reduce security concerns.
-One goal of this is to reduce the complexity to something that could execute on hardware wallets and simpler wallets.
+- [NatSpec](https://docs.soliditylang.org/en/latest/natspec-format.html) and company; these languages are usually quite large and complex, requiring entire JavaScript VMs with ample processing power and memory, as well as additional sandboxing to reduce security concerns.
+One goal of this is to reduce the complexity to something that could execute on hardware wallets and other simple wallets.

 - Custom Languages; whatever language is used requires a level of expressiveness to handle a large number of possibilities and re-inventing the wheel.
 EVM already exists (it may not be ideal), but it is there and can handle everything necessary.